Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Once we made up our minds, everything went really fast.
 The physician explained the procedure in great detail, and that made me feel much better, knowing exactly what was going to happen.
 Of course, I was still very scared, and I cried a lot!
 One of my favorite teachers, who knew I was facing the surgery, said, "If you're going to cry, cry hard and then move on!"
 And that's just what I did!

 I had my surgery on May 15, 2006.
-The staff at Baylor Regional Medical Center at Plano was amazing!
+The staff at Baylor Scott & White Medical Center - Plano was amazing!
 I loved every single person that helped me before and after my surgery.
 Everyone was so kind and gentle.
 They made me feel more like I was at home rather than in a hospital.
 I do remember that there was some pain after the operation, but all I can recall now is waking up and thinking, "I am so glad I did it and got it over with."
 Working with the staff at Baylor Rehab made all the difference in the world.
-I worked hard in Rehab, and 82 days later I made the Varsity Volleyball team and started the first game.
+I worked hard in rehab, and 82 days later I made the varsity volleyball team and started the first game.

 I am pain free, my rib hump is gone and all my clothes fit just perfect!
 I am very active and enjoy life to the fullest.
 My family and I look back and it seems like a distant dream.
 If I had it to do over again, I would do it in a heartbeat.